-The Company's Board of Directors in its meeting dated August 17, 2013 had appointed Mr. M. S. Mehta as Whole Time Director of the Company upto December 31, 2013.
+Whole Time Director of the Company upto December 31, 2013.
 This appointment and remuneration payable to Mr. M. S. Mehta was approved by the Shareholders through Postal Ballot in January 2014.
 The Board of Directors at its meeting dated December 31, 2013, had re-appointed Mr. M. S. Mehta as Whole Time Director of the Company from January 01, 2014 to March 31, 2014.
-The said appointment is subject to the approval of forming part of the consolidated financial statements as at and for the year ended March 31, 2014 the shareholders of the Company at the forthcoming Annual General Meeting of the Company.
+The said appointment is subject to the approval of the shareholders of the Company at the forthcoming Annual General Meeting of the Company.
 Employee benefits expenses includes remuneration paid to Mr. M. S. Mehta, CEO amounting to ₹ 0.83 Crore which is subject to shareholders' approval.